rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="removeKeyMetadataListener"></a>
 ## *removeKeyMetadataListener*

 Removes the key metadata listeners.

 ### Events

- No Events.
+No Events

 ### Parameters